-% of target achieved
+2020 % of target achieved

-We surpassed this target having achieved a 5.12% reduction in our water usage.
+We surpassed this target having achieved a 69.1% reduction in our office water usage, largely due to the closure of our offices for the majority of 2020 because of COVID-19.
 This target is reviewed year on year to reflect operational plans and remain appropriate and ambitious.